vbmobile/mobile-id-documentation/docs/Features/FaceCapture/FaceCapture_Index.md

 # Face Capture

-The Mobile ID SDK provides a functionality that simplifies the process of obtaining a frame for biometry checks.
-To achieve it, we use face detection technology, and capture a frame with the user’s face.
-The live photo is then processed and checked against a liveness algorithm that will try to detect specific characteristics of spoofing attempts, returning a score that indicates if the person using the app is there or trying to impersonate someone else.
+Face Capture simplifies the process of acquiring a high-quality facial image for biometric verification.
+It uses face detection technology to automatically identify the user's face and capture an appropriate frame.

+The captured live image is processed and evaluated using a liveness detection algorithm that analyzes characteristics associated with presentation attacks (spoofing).
+The result is a liveness score indicating the likelihood that the image was captured from a physically present person rather than an impersonation attempt.

-## Initiate Face Capture
+## Initiating Face Capture

-The Mobile ID SDK provides a complete set of functionalities that allows capturing and processing the user’s facial characteristics, and match them against the travel document’s photo.
-This helps ensuring that the user who is enrolling is the document’s owner.
-The biometric face capture should be the final step before creating a Digital ID in a remote system.
-If you only need to capture a frame with the user’s face for biometric quality validation and check against liveness algorithms, you can use the method biometricFaceCapture.
+Face Capture provides the functionality required to capture and process the user's facial characteristics and compare them with the photograph stored in a travel document.
+This comparison helps verify that the person completing the enrollment process is the legitimate owner of the document.

+As part of a biometric enrollment workflow, Face Capture is typically performed as the final step before creating a digital identity in a remote system.

+If only facial image acquisition is required—for example, to perform biometric quality validation and liveness checks without document matching—the `biometricFaceCapture` method can be used.

 === "Android"